 - There's mini-golf and you can enjoy a round of real golf at the Rio Secco Golf Club and Cascata, not far from the Rio and the Las Vegas Strip.

 - Gaming at the Rio features more than 1,200 video slots along with the usual Las Vegas table games all taking place in the masquerade-themed 100,000 square foot casino.

 What to See at the Rio Las Vegas

-- VooDoo Steak - You get a view with your meal and you can do a little dancing to work off the calories.
+- VooDoo Steak - You get a 50th-floor view with your meal and you can do a little dancing to work off the calories.
 Menu service and the buffet are available.

 - KJ Dim Sum & Seafood - Who doesn't need a few small plates done up Asian style?